MadTofu22/jquery-salary-calculator/README.md

 ## Usage

 1. Fill in all input fields for each employee.
+    1. Do not add commas or decimals to annual salary.
 2. Submit the employee using the Add Employee button.
 3. See the calculation unfold infront of you!